Top 5 2nd Quarter Trades of Bl - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Schwab U.S. REIT ETF has a price-earnings ratio of 28.38 and a price-book ratio of 2.51.
+In terms of valuation, Technology Select Sector SPDR ETF has a price-earnings ratio of 22.97 and a price-book ratio of 7.49.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.